-With heavy rainfall this spring, most U.S. Army Corps of Engineers reservoirs and their park and camping areas are closed for the Memorial Day weekend.
-But, the Brazos River Authority reservoirs at Possum Kingdom Lake and lakes Granbury and Limestone have plenty of recreational opportunities to enjoy, including boat ramps, fishing piers, playground equipment, hike and bike trails, overnight campsites and more.
+The Brazos River Authority reservoirs at Possum Kingdom Lake and Lakes Granbury and Limestone have plenty of recreational opportunities to enjoy year-round, including boat ramps, fishing piers, playground equipment, hike and bike trails, overnight campsites and more.

-With reservoirs completely full this year, a variety of fun summer opportunities await from boating and fishing to hiking and just enjoying the beauty of nature available in the Brazos River basin.
+A variety of fun opportunities await from boating and fishing to hiking and just enjoying the beauty of nature available in the Brazos River basin.

 POSSUM KINGDOM LAKE

 Located primarily in Palo Pinto County west of the Dallas-Fort Worth Metroplex, Possum Kingdom Lake offers almost 220 miles of recreational shoreline, featuring beautiful scenery ranging from limestone cliffs to the impressive Hell’s Gate Formation.

 The reservoir parks feature 10 BRA public use areas scattered across the central peninsula and the west side.
 Nearly all are free year-round, and the two that charge during the summer months call for a modest fee.
 The parks feature ample camping sites and sheltered picnic tables from the wooded areas right up to the lakefront and are available on a first-come, first-served basis.
 Reservations are not necessary.

 From mid-May to early September, the BRA charges a small fee for camping and day-use at two of our more popular PK public areas: Sandy Beach and North D&D. Children 12 and younger are always free.